LoyolaChicagoBooks/introcs-csharp/rst/sorting.rst

 into the sorted part of the array by sliding it down (using our familiar ``exchange()`` method) to its proper position.

-In the worst case, this will require as many exchanges as Bubble Sort, since only one inversion is removed per exchange.
+This will require as many exchanges as Bubble Sort, since only one inversion is removed per exchange.
 So Insertion Sort also requires :math:`O(N^2)` exchanges.
-However, the average distance an element must move for random input is one-half the length of the sorted portion, so Insertion Sort should, in practice, be twice as fast as Bubble Sort.
-(The same is true for Selection Sort but the fixed cost of comparisons tends to make it a bit slower.)
+On average Insertion Sort requires only half as many comparisons as Bubble Sort, since the average distance an element must move for random input is one-half the length of the sorted portion.

+..  george, your bubble sort does not know when to stop.
+It is always comparing
+    adjacent elements, like Insertion sort.
+The difference has little to do with locality.

 	It is worth noting that in systems programming, when an item needs to move a shorter distance in memory, it is said to have better *locality*.
 So Insertion Sort, while far from the perfect sorting algorithm, is vastly preferable to the Bubble Sort algorithm by just about every measure.
 (And on randomly-generated data, it works a bit faster than Selection Sort but is still unimpressive compared to other more powerful sorting algorithms like Quicksort and Shell sort.)

 .. literalinclude:: ../projects/Arrays/Sorting/Main.cs
    :start-after: chunk-insertionsort-begin